Georgeanna-Li/Capstone_CFI/README.md

 Today we are finalizing the report for the mentor for review.
 We are dividing the work and putting up the chapters together.

 ## June 21th

+Today we reviewed our project.

+## June 22th

+Today we presented the whole project to the capstone partners.

+## June 23th